Ashe (singer): 2018–2020: The Rabbit Hole & Moral of the Story EPs

-Ashe released her debut EP, The Rabbit Hole, in June 2018.
-The EP was described as "a versatile and compelling seven-track affair."
-Ashe supported Quinn XCII on his From Michigan with Love World Tour, during which she also released her single "Moral of the Story".
-On April 5, 2019, Ashe released the four-track EP, Moral of the Story: Chapter 1, which Finneas O'Connell entirely produced.
-O'Connell also produced three of the four tracks on her sequel EP, Moral of the Story: Chapter 2.
+Ashe released her debut extended play (EP), The Rabbit Hole, in June 2018.
+In February 2019, she supported American singer Quinn XCII on his From Michigan with Love World Tour, during which she released her single "Moral of the Story".
+On April 5, Ashe released her second EP composed of four tracks, titled Moral of the Story: Chapter 1, which American producer Finneas O'Connell entirely produced.
+He also produced three of the four tracks on her sequel EP, Moral of the Story: Chapter 2.

-In February 2020, "Moral of the Story" was used in the Netflix teen rom-com To All the Boys: P.S.
+In February 2020, "Moral of the Story" was used in the Netflix teen rom-com, To All the Boys: P.S.
 I Still Love You (2020), which caused the song to reach number 2 on both Global and US Spotify Viral 50 chart.
-Ashe made her debut chart appearance on the Billboard Hot 100 with "Moral of the Story" and the Billboard 200 with Moral of the Story: Chapter 1.
-Ashe also released a duet of "Moral of the Story" featuring Niall Horan.
+Ashe made her debut chart appearance on the US Billboard Hot 100 with the song, and the Billboard 200 with the EP Moral of the Story: Chapter 1.
+She also released a duet of "Moral of the Story" in June 19, featuring Niall Horan.
+They performed the song at The Late Late Show with James Corden on November 11.

-2021: Ashlyn
+2021–2023: Ashlyn and Rae

-In March 2021, Ashe released another song with O'Connell titled "Till Forever Falls Apart".
-Her debut studio album Ashlyn was released on May 7, 2021, including the songs "I'm Fine" and "When I'm Older" issued prior to the album, along with "Me Without You", released on May 5.
-Ashlyn debuted at number 194 on the Billboard 200 dated May 22, 2021.
+In March 2021, Ashe and O'Connell released a song, titled "Till Forever Falls Apart".
+Her debut studio album, Ashlyn, was released on May 7, which includes six overall singles—"Moral of the Story", "Save Myself", "Till Forever Falls Apart", "I'm Fine", "When I'm Older", and "Me Without You"—issued prior to the album.
+Ashlyn debuted at number 194 on the US Billboard 200 dated May 22.
+In May, she announced her first headlining tour, The Fault Line Tour, beginning at Vancouver, BC in April 2022 and concluding at Denver, CO in May 11.
+The Nashville-based band, The Brook & The Bluff supported the tour.
+On March 3, 2022, Ashe released a single "Another Man's Jeans" after releasing snippets of the song on social media.
+She released the next single "Hope You're Not Happy" on May 6, featuring its Muriel Margaret-directed music video.
+In June, Ashe performed her second headlining concert titled Is It Me or Is It Hot Summer Tour, at Bonnaroo.

-2022–2023: Rae

-On March 3, 2022, Ashe released the single "Another Man's Jeans" after releasing snippets of the song on social media.
-Ashe released another single, "Hope You're Not Happy" on May 6, 2022.
-She returned to her the San Francisco Bay Area, to perform exclusively at Outside Lands Music and Arts Festival on August 6.
-On August 6, she performed at the Twin Peaks stage at 3:45 pm.
-She sang songs including "Angry Woman", "Shower With My Clothes on" and "Another Man's Jeans", alongside a cover of "Somebody to Love" by Queen.

-Soon after, Ashe announced her second studio album, Rae, on June 22, 2022, the same day that she released the song "Angry Woman".
-The album was released on October 14, 2022.
-Before the release of the album, Ashe released three more of its songs: "Shower with My Clothes On" on July 29, "Emotional" on August 26, "Love Is Letting Go" on September 23, and "OMW", along with its music video on October 12, 2022.
-On November 4, 2022, she released a single with Stephen Sanchez, titled "Missing You".
-Throughout 2023, she was scheduled to embark on her Fun While It Lasted Tour, though the tour was canceled on February 1, 2023 due to not feeling "mentally healthy or resilient enough to go back on tour yet".
+On June 22, Ashe announced her second studio album, Rae, the same day that she released the song "Angry Woman".
+She released four more singles from the album: "Shower with My Clothes On" on July 29, "Emotional" on August 26, "Love Is Letting Go" on September 23, and "OMW", along with its music video on October 12, 2022.
+The album was released on October 14, and it failed to chart on the US Billboard 200.
+On November 4, she released a single with Stephen Sanchez, titled "Missing You".
+Throughout 2023, she was scheduled to embark on her Fun While It Lasted Tour; however, it was canceled on February 1, since she did not feel "mentally healthy or resilient enough to go back on tour yet".